MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/attached-layouts.md

 ---
 # Attached Layouts

-A container (e.g. Panel) that delegates its layout logic to another object relies on the attached layout object to provide the layout behavior for its child elements.
-An attached layout model provides flexibility for an application to alter the layout of items at runtime, or more easily share aspects of layout between different parts of the UI (e.g. items in the rows of a table that appear to be aligned within a column).
+A container (for example, Panel) that delegates its layout logic to another object relies on the attached layout object to provide the layout behavior for its child elements.
+An attached layout model provides flexibility for an application to alter the layout of items at runtime, or more easily share aspects of layout between different parts of the UI (for example, items in the rows of a table that appear to be aligned within a column).

 In this topic, we cover what's involved in creating an attached layout (virtualizing and non-virtualizing), the concepts and classes you'll need to understand, and the trade-offs you'll need to consider when deciding between them.